zeinabourhane/zeinabourhane.github.io/conferences.md

 # Conferences

 I have had the privilege of presenting my research at 20 international and national conferences across 15 countries.
 Below, you’ll find a comprehensive list of these events.
-If you’re interested in **MICROBIAL ECOLOGY WORLD**, feel free to [reach out](https://www.linkedin.com/in/zeina-bourhane-772373144).
+If you’re interested in **MICROBIAL ECOLOGY** world, feel free to [reach out](https://www.linkedin.com/in/zeina-bourhane-772373144).
 I always do my best to accommodate invitations and events to share and discuss and share insights about this topic !

  *-**OP**: Oral presentation;    **P**: Poster-*